Mosca42/WorldProtector/README.md

 the plugin WorldGuard but with several differences at command level.

 The port of the 1.16.5 version introduces a lot of new flags, new protection features, as well as some QoL improvements.
-This mentioned be aware that some of the described features below are not present in every version.
+This mentioned be aware that some described features below are not present in every version.

-**At this point there is only one active developer working on this mod.
-Until this changes the **main focus** will be about maintaining version **1.16.5** and porting the mod to newer Minecraft versions.
-This means no new features will be ported back to previous versions, sorry.**

 To protect your world you can define regions which can be protected against various actions by adding flags to the regions.
 These flags prevent certain actions/events from happening to protect the region: e.g. placing blocks, using